10 Useful Google Spreadsheet Formulas You Must Know

-Google Spreadsheet is a powerful and free tool to manage complex spreadsheets.
-This tutorial illustrates ten useful formulas you must know to help you simplify the way you work in Google Spreadsheet.
+Google Sheets is a powerful and free tool for managing complex spreadsheets.
+This tutorial dives into ten useful formulas you must know to help you simplify the way you work in Google Sheets.

 Vertical Look Up